Books, Articles and Research

 The study aimed to identify mediators underlying caste-based disparities in mental health in Nepal.
 Caste-based disparities in mental health in rural Nepal are statistically mediated by poverty, lack of social support, and stressful life events.
 Interventions should target these areas to alleviate the excess mental health burden born by Dalit/Nepali women and men.

-This article begins a dialogue about the need to incorporate emerging knowledge about recovery as an attainable outcome for individuals with severe mental illness in curricula.
-The author proposes that clinical supervision from a recovery model is faced with at least four semi-distinct challenges: the detection and avoidance of stigma, the setting of consensually valid and personally relevant goals, the development of a therapeutic relationship, and the assessment of barriers to recovery and outcomes.
+This article begins a dialogue about the need to incorporate emerging knowledge about recovery as an attainable outcome for individuals with mental illness in academic curricula.
+The author proposes that clinical supervision from a recovery model is faced with at least four semi-distinct challenges: the discovery and avoidance of negative misconceptions, the setting of consensually valid and personally relevant goals, the development of a therapeutic relationship, and the assessment of barriers to recovery and outcomes.

 So I wouldn't feel like I was excluded: The learning experience in computer education for persons with psychiatric disabilities.

 This paper describes an exploratory, qualitative examination of factors that aid in the acquisition of computer skills by 12 adults across 2 settings: a structured, professionally-taught program and a less structured peer-taught setting.
 These pilot findings highlighted the importance to teaching effectiveness of striking a balance between flexibility and structure, with computer knowledge having broader implications for social inclusion.

 Perceived helpfulness of websites for mental health information : A national survey of young Australians